2025

 Parmastox

 With little enthusiasm for racing, I decided to take an extended break from the end of the 2024 season.
-I did visit the Anglian Racewall Metal Slotstox Club (ARC) on each of 27 January (season opening Winternationals Championship) and 17 March (points round 4 and Gold Top Qualifying Round 2) to catch up and see if there was a bug to race again and the answer each time was 'No'!
+I did visit the Anglian Racewall Metal Slotstox Club (ARC) on each of 27 January (season opening Winternationals Championship) and 17 March (points round 4 and Gold Top Qualifying Round 2) to meet up with fellow racers and see if there was a bug to race again and the answer each time was 'No'!

 31 March - having won the ARC Team Championship each of the past two seasons, I booked in on the basis that I'd race if it helped make the numbers work.
 So having attended the Ipswich JAFFA Running Club 6pm Track session, I drove over and ended up being needed as I made up a field of eight drivers for a 2-aside Team Meeting (rather than the usual 3-aside Team Meeting).
 I was paired with Jack Parker and each team would race against each other once - the two with the most raw points would race in the Final and the two with the least raw points would race in a B-Final.
 I raced my blue Parmastox.
 In our first heat, we scored 73 to their 43 and I scored 24.
 In our second heat, we scored 75 to their 50 and I scored 29.
 In our third heat, we scored 39 to their 55 and I scored 24.
 Our raw points total of 187 meant we were the highest point scorers.
 The final was super close all the way through and a costly non-finish from me, when I crashed watching the battle ahead, proved costly as we lost by 1 point - 53 to 54 and I scored 29, so there was to be no hattrick!